|March 31, 2023|

 - Players arriving late must wait for a dead ball/end of point to fill a missing position.

-- If a team illegally substitutes a player (not replaced from the right front position), that team will lose their serve immediately.
-All players must relocate to their original position.
+- If a team illegally substitutes a player, that team will lose their serve immediately.

 - A team earns service possession for the start of the first game by winning Rock/Paper/Scissors.

 - A legal serve is one that crosses the net and is either touched by an opposing player or lands within the opposing team’s area of the court within the boundary lines.
 A serve that makes contact with the net and carries over to the opponent’s side of the net is a live serve and must be returned.

 - When the serving team wins the rally, the player who served before, serves again.